Telling Speculative Stories to Help Humans Imagine the Harms of Healthcare AI: User Study

 We conducted a user study to examine whether engaging with benefit and harm stories enhances participants’ ability to speculate about the impacts of AI systems.
 Rather than relying on AI-generated ideas, our goal is to prompt participants to actively reflect on potential risks and benefits.
 We assess this by evaluating how participants reason about these aspects when completing a speculative model card.
 All procedures were approved by our Institutional Review Board (IRB).

 \textbf{Speculative Model Card Task.} This study used a between-subjects design~\cite{mackenzie2016empirical}.
-Each participant completed a speculative model card, a structured template for describing an AI system’s intended use, potential benefits, and possible harms, under one of two conditions.
-In the \textsc{Control} condition, participants completed the model card directly without storytelling or discussion.
-In the \textsc{Story} condition, participants viewed the same model card but first joined a red-team discussion on our red-team discussion platform to explore possible benefit and harm stories related to the AI system before completing the documentation.
-See Figure~\ref{fig:model-inter} in the appendix for the model card template.
+Participants completed a speculative model card, a structured template describing an AI system’s intended use, benefits, and potential harms, under one of three conditions.
+In the \textsc{Control} condition, participants completed the model card directly.
+In the \textsc{Story-Only} condition, participants first read text-based benefit and harm stories, without discussion, before completing the model card.
+In the \textsc{Story} condition, participants engaged in a red-team discussion on our platform to explore benefit and harm stories before completing the same model card.
+The model card template is shown in Figure~\ref{fig:model-inter} in the appendix.